oracle-quickstart/oci-dls/README.md

     ```
 1. Make sure you have terraform v1.0+ cli installed and accessible from your terminal.

-Initialize terraform provider
+1. Initialize terraform provider

 > terraform init

-Plan terraform scripts
+1. Plan terraform scripts

 > terraform plan

-Run terraform scripts
+1. Run terraform scripts

 > terraform apply -auto-approve

-To Destroy all created artifacts
+If you wish to Destroy all created artifacts use -

 > terraform destroy -auto-approve